-From the 21 countries they’ve travelled, I’ve asked them to decide on their top 10.
+From the 25 countries they’ve travelled to, I asked them to choose their top ten.

 10. Tanzania